nauar/microgw/README.md

 ## Features

-- Request forwarding based on host and path matching
+- Request forwarding based on host, path, and header matching
 - Support for regex in host and path matching
 - Optional authentication for specific services
 - Detailed logging using the tracing crate